sourcenetwork/docs.source.network/docs/query-specification/database-api.md

 }
 ```

-This example shows how we can query for the additional `_version` field that's generated automatically for each added schema type.
+This example shows how to query for the additional `_version` field that's generated automatically for each added schema type.
 The `_version` is the same execution as `latestCommit`.

-Both `_version` and `latestCommit` return an array of `Commit` types.
-This is because the `HEAD` of the MerkleDAG can actually point to more than one DAG node.
+Both `_version` and `latestCommit` return an array of `Commit` types because the `HEAD` of the MerkleDAG can point to more than one DAG node.
 This is caused by two concurrent updates to the DAG at the same height.
-More often the DAG will only have a single head, but it's imporant to understand that it *can* have multiple.
+DAG has a single head mostly, but it can have multiple.